benwalmer/Machine-Learning-Project-1/README.md

-# Naive Bayes and Logistic Regression for Text Classification
+# Naive Bayes and Logistic Regression for Email Classification
+###### - See code in cs6375_project1_code, report in cs6375_project1_report
+### - Used Bag of Words & Bernoulli representations to store words from given training dataset of emails labeled "spam" or "not spam"

-- Used Bag of Words & Bernoulli representations for both Naive Bayes and Logistic Regression Models to determine if emails are spam or not spam.
+### - Used both Naive Bayes and Logistic Regression Models to classify emails as "Spam" or "Not Spam".
-- See code in cs6375_project1_code, report in cs6375_project1_report
+### Acheived test accuracies of over 95% for both Naive Bayes and Logistic Regression models.